ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros_autorace/autonomous_driving.md

 Traffic Light is the first mission of AutoRace.
 TurtleBot3 should see the sign of traffic lights, perfectly compute the given situation, and then start to drive (or wait until the proper traffic sign)

-1. Open terminal and use the command on `Remote PC`
+1. Open terminal and use the command on `Remote PC`.
 ``` bash
 $ export AUTO_IN_CALIB=action
 ```